KevinJDurant/OpenTorrentSite/README.md

 4. Change the database credentials inside 'config/config.ini.php'.
 5. Import all .sql files from the 'sql' folder.

+## FAQ
+1. My seeders/leechers are always 0?
+Your hosting provider is blocking UDP requests.
+2. I can't upload .torrent files?
+Create a torrents folder in the root directory.
+Also make sure you have adequate MySQL and Disk rights.

 ## Current features:
 - [x] User Register and Login.
 - [x] Torrent Uploading.